EricAgyemang/Biostatistics-and-Epidemioloy-Repo/README.md

   the screen

-  **Punctuation.** SAS has some very specific, very important rules of punctuation.
+  **Punctuation:** SAS has some very specific, very important rules of punctuation.